ntop/n2n/doc/Building.md

 ## Low Memory Footprint

 Some parts of the code (well, one for now: Pearson hashing) offer an optional low memory footprint if compiled using with the macro `LOW_MEM_FOOTPRINT`.
-GCC will make it happen with `-D LOW_MEM_FOOTPRINT` eventually specified along with other options of choice during configuration:
+GCC will make it happen with `-DLOW_MEM_FOOTPRINT` eventually specified along with other options of choice during configuration:

-`./configure CFLAGS="-O3 -march=native -D LOW_MEM_FOOTPRINT"`
+`./configure CFLAGS="-O3 -march=native -DLOW_MEM_FOOTPRINT"`